multiparty/carousels/docs/ir.md

 #### LiteralExpression

-1. value: number | string | boolean
+1. value: string
+2. type: "number" | "boolean" | "string"

+The value is always a string to simplify serialization.
+However, the actual literal may have been either a number, a boolean, or a string, as specified by type.

 #### NameExpression